 Once you get your ticket to the Statue of Liberty, you can enter its pedestal and even climb up to the iconic Crown.
-It is true that it is a place that is always full of tourists, but, as you can imagine, it is a must-see for visitors.
+Admittedly, it's a place that's always crowded with tourists, but, as you can imagine, it's a must-see for visitors.

-Continue the tour at Ellis Island and the Immigration Museum
+Continue the visit at Ellis Island and the Immigration Museum

-To understand the origins of New York we must go back to its migratory past.
-The city is made by immigrants and one of the places with the stories is Ellis Island, the place where, in the past, all the new residents arrived and for which America is considered the land of opportunities.
+To understand the origins of New York we must go back to its immigrant past.
+The city is made by immigrants and one of the places with the stories is the Ellis Island, place where, in the past, all the new residents arrived and for which America is considered the land of opportunities.

-Once at Ellis Island visit first hand the Immigration Museum, where you can learn more about this important place and contemplate the first registration sheets that gave the city its beginnings.
+Once at Ellis Island visit first hand the Immigration Museum, where you can learn more about this important place and contemplate the first sign-up sheets that started the city.